luyufan498/Adaptive-Computing-Challenge-2021/README.md

 3. Download [new json file for VVAS configuration](./json_configuration/ivas.zip) and extract to kv260 (/opt/xilinx/share)
-    **Note**: Please find the separate section for configuration description.
+    **Note**: Please find the appendix section for description of configuration.

-4. Download [scripts to start video pipeline](./shell-scripts/gst_reid_4k.sh) to /home/scripts/.
+4. Now, you should be ready run the video pipeline.
+Download [scripts to start video pipeline](./shell-scripts/gst_reid_4k.sh) to /home/scripts/.

-    Now you should be able to run the video pipeline.

-    The shell scripts can take input parameter for different requirements:
+   The provided shell scripts can take input parameters for the configuration of video processing :

         Help: